posted 1 day ago · 6 minutes read

 Now, the next step for RailsBricks will be the inclusion of a plug-ins system.
 I started working on it already and will talk more about it soon.
 Stay tuned!

-posted about 1 month ago · 1 minute read
+posted 3 months ago · 1 minute read

 Make sure you have a version of Ruby equal or superior to

 require 'qwikcrypt' some_text = "This is clear text" encrypted_text = Qwikcrypt::encrypt(content: some_text, key: my_password)

 require 'qwikcrypt' encrypted_text = "VF80w10EJiw5ZRKWTb7qBe%2B5jEztoO5NSGe1FHON750%3D%0A" decrypted_text = Qwikcrypt::decrypt(content: encrypted_text, my_password)

 Additionnally, you can use

 decrypt methods to set your own initialization vector.

 This will encrypt or decrypt a text file into the